 Giphy allows several different download formats and sizes, so you won’t kill your page load times with a few well placed GIFs.

-Makagif: Great Premium Animated GIFs
+Makagif: Best for Premium Animated GIFs

 While the premium grade GIFs are smooth and more visually appealing than most free GIF makers, the price tag is a little steep.
 Only subscribe if you’re making GIFs everyday.